 If you're ready to start being paid for the content you create then keep reading!

 I'm not a mega-influencer with 1 million followers telling you how easy it is to get paid sponsorships, and I'm also not in a super specific niche!
 I'm a micro-influencer with under 10k followers, just like a lot of YOU!
-I run an influencer network called The Blogger Brunch and I have helped so many women over the past 5 years start earning money from their side hustle!
+I run an influencer community called The Blogger Brunch and I have helped so many women over the past 5 years start earning money from their side hustle!
 I've been blogging for about 8 years and have been self-employed for around 5 years (wow!) and I love sharing my life on my blog but also love sharing blogging strategies to help other women grow!
 If I can do it, so can you!